academicjargon/atom-black-syntax/README.md

 # Atom Black Syntax #
-A truly black high contrast syntax theme to go with Atom Black UI.
+A truly black high-contrast syntax theme for Atom.
 Seriously.
 It's black.
+It is based on Atom Dark but with a truly black background.
 Expect improvements to this theme.

 ## Planned Changes ##
 1. Reduce the number of bold items.
 E.g., make string weight normal.